 The second homeowner declines your $92,000 offer, insisting on $100,000 or nothing.

 Naturally, you call your property manager.
 You ask if she thinks you can list both properties for rent; one for $10,000 in annual rents, one for $11,000 in annual rents.
 You need higher cash flows from the second property to justify a $100,000 investment.
 Puzzled, she asks if the second home has other features that make it more attractive.

 You reply that the home is no different than the second; its value is just more volatile than the first, based on your appraisers’ recommendations.

 Is Volatility Risk?

-Going back to stocks, it is correct to say that high beta companies are, in general, likely riskier than others.
-High beta companies probably have more debt, or more leverage to the economy at large.
-But how much volatility is due to reasons that are fundamental to the business’ future?
+Going back to stocks, it is correct to say high beta companies are, in general, likely riskier than others.
+High beta companies probably have more debt or more leverage to the economy at large.
+But how much volatility is due to reasons that are fundamental to the business’s future?

 In short, volatility only matters if investors are rationally making buy or sell decisions based on the future.
-Recently, John Paulson had to dump shares in holding of his, sending its beta through the roof.
+For example, when John Paulson had to dump shares his hedge fund was holding, the beta of the stocks he dumped went through the roof.

-Anyone running an analysis on that stock today would see higher volatility, and determine that they should pay less for it because John Paulson pushed the price of the stock down for a few days.
-Whether or not new analysts know that the stock was rocked by Paulson is a completely different matter.
-All we see today is a higher beta issue than in the past.
+Anyone running an analysis on that stock would see higher volatility and determine they should pay less for it, because John Paulson pushed the price of the stock down for a few days.
+Whether or not new analysts know the stock was rocked by Paulson is a completely different matter.
+All we see is a higher beta issue than in the past.